 Peter Muller-Munk’s Mettle on Exhibit in Pittsburgh

-A new exhibition at the Carnegie Museum of Art in Pittsburgh charts Muller-Munk extraordinary career, from silversmith to renowned industrial designer.
+A new exhibition at the Carnegie Museum of Art in Pittsburgh charts the extraordinary career of silversmith Peter Muller-Munk.

 Peter Muller-Munk reviews the designs for Westinghouse appliances in 1957.
 The exhibition Silver to Steel: The Modern Designs of Peter Muller-Munk chars the silversmith’s extraordinary design career.